GOP leader McMorris Rodgers wins re-election to House

 Image 1 of 6

-The district is centered in Spokane and has not elected a Democrat since former House Speaker Tom Foley last won in 1992.
+The 5th Congressional District is centered in Spokane and has not elected a Democrat since former House Speaker Tom Foley last won in 1992.
 McMorris Rodgers won an open seat in 2004 and has generally cruised to easy victories since.

-Currently there are six Democrats and four Republicans in the state's House delegation.
-When Republican Rep. Dave Reichert announced he was retiring at the end of the year, the 8th District became a focus for Democrats, who see an opportunity to flip a seat that been held by Republicans since it was created in the early 1980s.
+McMorris Rodgers, speaking to cheering supporters in a downtown Spokane hotel on Tuesday night, called the election "a battle."

+"I'm going to keep listening," she said.
+"I'm going to keep learning and keep getting results on the issues that matter most."